Frequently Asked Questions About the National Student/Parent Mock Election

 Why Get Involved?

-The Japanese have sent educators to observe “National Election Headquarters” for 4 years in a row in hopes of starting a Mock Election in Japan.
+In addition, Japanese educators have sent teams to observe “National Election Headquarters” for 4 years in a row in hopes of starting a Mock Election in Japan.
 American children are energized and involved and discuss candidates, processes and issues under the guidance of their teachers.

 How Can I Become a State or School District Coordinator?

-The responsibility of the volunteer coordinator is to “get the word out and the votes in.”
+Our volunteer coordinators is to “get the word out and the votes in.”
 Past coordinators have included public officials, social studies, educators, PTA leaders, colleges, State Departments of Education, and more.
 If you would like to know if a coordinator is needed in your state or district, please contact NSPME@aol.com.